mfeckie/phoenix_wings/README.md

 ### Examples

-*Flutter* - when running the flutter example in your emulator, with the server also running in the same computer host, remmember that the emulator is runing in a segregated VM, so you need to configure it to point your server that is running in the host machine.
+*Mobile* - when running the flutter example in your emulator, with the server also running in the same computer host, remmember that the emulator is runing in a segregated VM, so you need to configure it to point your server that is running in the host machine.